rks101/cs4all/README.md

 ----

 My [eglinux](https://github.com/rks101/eglinux) repo for a little practical Linux hands-on.
 [egnet](https://github.com/rks101/egnet) repo for a little practical hands-on networking.
 [CImpl](https://github.com/rks101/Cimpl) repo for a continuous stream of examples and questions.
 [webapps](https://github.com/rks101/webapps) repo for online playgrounds and helpful pointers.

 ----

 Writing tools to create Musical Docs

+Students and developers should inculcate a habit of writing notes for issues encountered and helping themselves and others.
+Most of my pages have come online because I wanted these notes to be available to me anytime, anywhere, or someone asked me the same questions over time.

+Like online GitHub pages, you can learn Latex quickly and create nice presentations.

 LaTeX: [tutorial](https://www.latex-tutorial.com/tutorials/)
-[Overleaf](overleaf.com) - an online LaTeX editor
+[Overleaf](overleaf.com) - an online LaTeX editor that is very handy without the hassle of installing locally on the laptop/desktop.
 [Latexsheet](http://wch.github.io/latexsheet/latexsheet-a4.pdf)

 My [Latex notes](https://github.com/rks101/latex)